 This breakfast taco spot from the team behind & Sons is the perfect place to go for a quick morning meal when you can barely stomach interaction with the outside world.
 You’ll only have to talk to one cashier at Mockingbird’s takeout window in Prospect Lefferts Gardens, and there are just four taco options so you won’t feel too overwhelmed.
 Prioritize the bacon, egg, and cheese option that comes with two slabs of extra crispy pork, rich cheddar, and a soft flour tortilla.
 They’ve also got some fresh juices and nitro cold brew cans available from 7-11am Thursday-Sunday (or until they sell out).

 Earl’s Beer and Cheese is the dive bar of UES brunch experiences.
-There’s lots of heavy food, bottomless Stumptown coffee, and a crowd that is also trying to avoid being in brightly-lit public spaces.
-It’s usually busy, but it’s also better than most of the other restaurants on the Upper East Side that open at 11am on weekends.
+There’s lots of heavy food, bottomless Stumptown coffee, and a crowd of other people who are also trying to avoid being in brightly-lit public spaces.
+It’s usually busy, but it’s one of the better places to have a meal on the Upper East Side before noon on the weekends.